anysource-AI/anysource-infra/aws-helm/example/README.md

 ## Overview

-This guide demonstrates how to deploy Anysource using the Helm chart from the public [anysource-infra](https://github.com/anysource-AI/anysource-infra) GitHub repository releases.
+This guide demonstrates how to deploy Runlayer using the Helm chart from the public [runlayer-infra](https://github.com/anysource-AI/runlayer-infra) GitHub repository releases.

 **For AWS Production deployments:**

 1. **Phase 1**: Provision infrastructure using Terraform (EKS, RDS, Redis, IAM roles, Bedrock guardrail)
 2. **Phase 2**: Deploy application using Helm with values from Terraform outputs